valpholio/todoapp/README.md

+This is basic Todo app.
+In contains one page with features: add a new task, mark as done, edit or delete existing tasks.
+Task list is descending sorted, case ignored.
+Tasks are sync with local storage appr. every 2000ms.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Script files are left untouched.
+Some unused packages present in package.json, because they can be used in the future.

 ## Available Scripts